Angling & Equipment Rules

 - The leader must be connected to the line with a snap, knot, splice, swivel or other device.

 - There are no regulations regarding the material or strength of the leader.

-- The leader on all classes of tackle over 20 pounds shall be limited to 30 feet.
-The combined length of the double line and leader shall be limited to 40 feet.
+- The leader on all classes of tackle shall be limited to 30ft.
+The combined length of the double line and leader shall not exceed 40 feet.

 - Rods must comply with sporting ethics and customs.